iaacornus/silverblue-postinstall_upgrade/README.md

 ***

-# Install rpm-fusion and other repos you need, codecs, and drivers
+# Install rpm-fusion and other repos, codecs, and drivers

 Note that some of the drivers may come preinstalled in your system, confirm before proceeding.